-You can apply it later, on VBA Project of the file with compiled vba code.
+You can apply it later, on to the VBA Project of the file with the compiled VBA code.

 This step is required because the VbaCompiler has to get full access to the VBA code.

-7. Run VbaCompiler for Excel by clicking the shortcut on Windows desktop.
+7. Run VbaCompiler for Excel by clicking the shortcut on the Windows desktop.

 8. Enter the name of file you want to compile.

-The easiest way is to select by clicking button […] next to edit field and selecting the file in the dialogue window.
+The easiest way is to select the file by clicking the […] button which is next to edit field and selecting the file in the dialogue window.

 9. Enter the output folder where resulting files/modified excel file and Windows DLL with compiled VBA code will be located after compilation.

-The easiest way is to select a folder by clicking button […] next to edit field and selecting the folder in the dialogue window.
+The easiest way is to select a folder by clicking the […] button which is next to edit field and selecting the folder in the dialogue window.

-10. Click ‘Compile’ main menu item and wait until VBA code compilation is finished.
+10. Click the ‘Compile’ main menu item and wait until VBA code compilation is finished.